britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by SCTP are:

-- unicast.
+- unicast transport,
-- connection setup with feature negotiation and application-to-port mapping.
+- connection setup with feature negotiation and application-to-port mapping,
-- port multiplexing.
+- port multiplexing,
-- Uni-or bidirectional communication.
+- uni-or bidirectional communication,
-- message-oriented delivery supporting multiple concurrent streams.
+- message-oriented delivery supporting multiple concurrent streams,
-- fully reliable, partially reliable, or unreliable delivery.
+- fully reliable, partially reliable, or unreliable delivery (based on user specified policy to handle abandoned user messages) with drop notification, <!-- Editors note: is this a separate feature?-->
-- ordered and unordered delivery within a stream.
+- ordered and unordered delivery within a stream,
-- user message fragmentation and reassembly.
+- user message fragmentation and reassembly, <!-- Editors note: Do we call this segementation and aggregation?-->
-- support for stream scheduling prioritization.
+- support for stream scheduling prioritization,
-- user message bundling.
+- user message bundling,
-- flow control using a window-based mechanism.
+- flow control using a window-based mechanism,
-- drop notification.
-- congestion control using methods similar to TCP.
+- congestion control using methods similar to TCP,
-- strong error/misdelivery detection (CRC32c).
+- strong error/misdelivery detection (CRC32c),
-- transport layer multihoming for resilience and mobility.
+- transport layer multihoming for resilience and mobility, <!-- Editors note: is this a separate feature?-->
-- transport layer mobility.
+- transport layer mobility,
 - resilience to network failure and/or handover.